0xf0xy/Write-ups/THM/Light/Light.md

 ' OR '1=1
 ```

 Success!
-We get this as response:
+We get a password as a response — even though it's useless:

-> *Password:
+> *tF8tj2o94WE4LKC*

 This confirm that SQLi works.
 Now let’s go deeper.
 We need to find out what DBMS we're dealing with.